 “I wanted to play up the home’s architecture and not overwhelm the interior with furniture,” explains Worswick, who specializes in residential and office design.
 “I used a black, white and taupe color scheme to make things pop against the pale taupe walls, and pulled in greenery to connect with the outdoor spaces.
 I also mixed in a lot of wood and natural fabrics to keep things warm.”

 In the living room, Worswick set the scene with a faded vintage-look area rug in black and taupe, which underscores a seating area that includes a deep twill sofa, a pair of club chairs and an acacia wood cocktail table.
 For the master bedroom, the designer framed the linen-upholstered bed with an asymmetrical wall treatment made with natural wood cladding and a cement wallcovering.
 In the master bath, she added interest by hanging a three-dimensional moss art piece on a wall accented by a dark geometric wallpaper.
 The only space that strayed from the neutral color scheme was the office, where Worswick painted the walls a deep teal to make the brass, glass and wood furnishings stand out.

 The Mickelsons have settled into their new home, enjoying its indoor-outdoor ambiance, the comfortable furnishings and the open floor plan.
 “This is the first house we’ve actually owned,” Melissa says.
 “We are so glad it’s special.”

-Photography Courtesy Of: Roehner + Ryan
+Photography by: Roehner + Ryan